Apply for one of four open seats on the Homegrown Minneapolis Food Council!

 When and how can I apply?

-Apply now through October 20, 2017.
+Apply now through October 19th, 2018.
+Minneapolis residents are encouraged to apply, although some exceptions are made for non-Minneapolis residents.
 Find the application online or contact the City Clerk’s office at 612-673-2216 for a copy of the application.
-Or download the application in English, Spanish Somali or Hmong.
+Or download the application in Spanish, Somali, or Hmong.

 About Homegrown Minneapolis